toextendmylimits/LeetCode/000-binary-search.md

    </details>

 1. [74.
 Search a 2D Matrix](https://leetcode.com/problems/search-a-2d-matrix)
    The input matrix m x n could be considered as a sorted array of length m x n.
 The element index can be transformed to row and col, row = index / number of columns, and col = index % number of columns
+   ***Time complexity O(logMN), space complexity O(1)
    <details>

     ```python